Abdul Ghani Lone

-Abdul Gani Lone (/ˈɑːbdʊl ˈɡɑːni ˈloʊn/ AHB-duul-_-GAH-nee-_-LOHN; 6 May 1932 – 21 May 2002) was a Kashmiri-Nationalist political leader.
+Abdul Gani Lone (/ˈɑːbdʊl ˈɡɑːni ˈloʊn/ AHB-duul-_-GAH-nee-_-LOHN; 6 May 1932 – 21 May 2002) was an Indian political leader.

 Life

 Lone was born in Dard Harie in the Kralpora tehsil of the Kupwara district of the princely state of Kashmir and Jammu in British India into a Kashmiri Muslim family.
 He earned a law degree from Aligarh Muslim University in 1957.

 His sons Bilal Lone and Sajjad Lone are Kashmiri politicians.
-Sajjad Lone was member of the Legislative Assembly.
+Sajjad Lone was a member of the Legislative Assembly.
 His daughter Shabnam Gani Lone is a lawyer at the Supreme Court of India, while his eldest daughter Safiya Lone, a teacher by profession, died on 22 October 2017.

 Career

 He made his entry into politics serving in the state assembly as a Congress candidate in 1967.
 In 1978, he formed a Kashmiri separatist organization called People's Conference dedicated to "the restoration of 'internal autonomy' in Kashmir."